cobuildlab/cobuildlab-web/src/pages/blog/what-is-a-crypto-startup.md

 <br/>

-> _“Cryptocurrency employees are more likely to enjoy distributed working arrangements and are geographically disperse compared to traditional candidates.
-It’s interesting that within companies that focus on distributed technology the candidates are also so distributed”_ \- Matt at The Picks & Shovels Co
+<block-quote>“Cryptocurrency employees are more likely to enjoy distributed working arrangements and are geographically disperse compared to traditional candidates.
+It’s interesting that within companies that focus on distributed technology the candidates are also so distributed”
+Matt at The Picks & Shovels Co</block-quote>

 <br/>